Skip to main content

 1 large red bell pepper, seeded and diced

-2 ripe medium tomatoes (or 4 Roma tomatoes), diced
+2 medium ripe tomatoes (or 4 Roma tomatoes), diced

 1 cup fresh arugula, julienned